132nd-vWing/ATRM_Brief/Pages/R14_AR_TASK.md

 #### Intelligence Questions
-- What are the various Battalions doing ( Rearm and refuel operations , defenive combat positions, or offensive posture (moving)?
+- What are the various Battalions doing ( Rearm and refuel operations , defensive combat positions, or offensive posture (moving)?
 - What is the status and location of the artillery supporting the Armored Regiment?
 - Where are the Regimental Headquarter located?